 Budget Crunch

-by Vince Hyman
+By Vince Hyman

 Nonprofits across the country are facing tough times.
 States are canceling contracts with nonprofits and even "unallocating" funds, and funders are reducing grants, just as the need for services grows.